-Its trailing habit makes it ideal for a warm, sunny windowsill.
-Plant it in a hanging basket -- or a windowbox -- and let its lush vines spill over the side.
+Its trailing habit makes this ornamental vine ideal for a warm, sunny windowsill.
+Plant it in a hanging basket -- or a window box -- and let its lush vines spill over the side.
 Or use it as an underplanting for tall flowers outdoors.

 Allow it to climb a trellis, if you want.
 This twining climber makes a gorgeous backdrop for tall, upright plants in contrasting colors.

 Origin: Central America

 Height: Up to 12 in (30 cm) tall; will spread or trail several feet if not cut back